 The BIIP has two (2) visa categories, namely

 - The Business Innovation and Investment (Provisional) Visa (Subclass 188) (“the 188 Visa”).

 - The Business Innovation and Investment (Permanent) Visa (Subclass 888) (“the 888 Visa”).

 The 188 Visa

-The 188 Visa is a provisional visa allowing its holder to carry out business activities or investments in Australia to meet the criteria for the corresponding 888 Visa (permanent visa) within a period of 4 years and 3 months after the grant of the 188 Visa.
-Major streams within the 188 Visa are
+The 188 Visa is a provisional visa allowing its holder to carry out business activities or investments in Australia to meet the criteria for the corresponding 888 Visa (permanent visa) within a period of 5 years after the grant of the 188 Visa.
+The 188 visa has four streams, including

 The 888 Visa